garth-c/nlp_demo/README.md

 toks_text[2] #look at an individual token for validation
 ```

-Next a data frame matrix is made to hold the output.
-Stop words are removed as well as any symbols or know characters that will bias the results.
+Next a data frame matrix is created to hold the output.
+Also, additional data pre-processing happens by removing stop words well as any symbols or known characters that will bias the results.

 ```
 #create a dfm